BROADSoftware/HADeploy/docsite/docs/plugins_reference/elastic/elasticsearch_templates.md

 ## Synopsis

-Allow definition of a list of Elasticserch templates.
+Allow definition of a list of Elasticsearch templates.

 ## Attributes